• Skip to primary navigation

 What’s the Difference Between Pizza Sauce and Pasta Sauce?

-Homemade Pasta Sauce and this Easy Pasta Sauce are made using very similar ingredients!
+Homemade Pasta Sauce and this Easy Pasta Sauce Recipe are made using very similar ingredients!
 And they actually can be used almost interchangeably.

 What Else Can I Do With Pizza Sauce?

 As aforementioned, pizza sauce and pasta sauce aren’t much different from one another.
 If you have extra pizza sauce you need to use up, you can mix it with some extra pasta and have a delicious dinner!
+You could also use it for this Pizza Dip.

 Can Pizza Sauce be Frozen?